-\begin{definition} A \textit{unit-diagram} of an embedding of graph, or simply \textit{diagram}, is obtained from a regular projection of one face of a unit cell, with the additional assignment of the following symbols: each double point is assigned a \textit{crossing type} indicating which strand goes over which; a thick dot represents an intersection with the front face, and an open circle represents an intersection with the back face.
-Furthermore, a set of three diagrams obtained from the projections along the three vectors delimiting a unit cell constitutes a \textit{tridiagram}. \end{definition}
+A \textit{unit-diagram} or \textit{diagram} can be obtained from a unit cell by projecting it onto a square with identified edges.
+Each intersection in the projection is assigned a \textit{crossing type} indicating which strand passes over the other.
+In addition, a thick dot is used to represent an intersection with the front face of the unit cell, and an open circle is used to represent an intersection with the back face.
+Furthermore, a set of three diagrams obtained from the projections along the three vectors delimiting a unit cell constitutes a \textit{tridiagram}.
 Fig. \ref{fig:interpenetrating_enantiomorphic_srs_nets_tridia} shows a tridiagram obtained from the unit cell of Fig. \ref{fig:interpenetrating_enantiomorphic_srs_nets_uc_xyz}.
 Tridiagrams are necessary for converting the full spectrum of transformations in $3$-space into transformations in two-dimensional diagrams, where the crossing information of each diagram is different and equally important.
-Unless otherwise mentioned, every tridiagram that we consider in this paper will be obtained from the projections of the front, top, and right faces of a unit cell.
+Unless otherwise mentioned, every tridiagram that we consider in this paper is obtained from the projections from the front, top, and right faces of a unit cell.